This information is here for you to refer to throughout your stay on the ward and we hope you find it useful.

 - to be treated with respect and dignity at all times

-- to ensure your records are kept confidential
+- your records to be kept confidential

-Who’s who on the ward
+Who’s who on the ward?

 - modern matron